2019 New York Jets season: Week 17: at Buffalo Bills

 In a game that had no impact on the playoff picture in the AFC, the Jets beat the Buffalo Bills in the final game of the season.
-With the win, the Jets improved to 7-9 and finished tied for 8th place in the AFC with three other teams, the Broncos, the Raiders, and the Colts for the 2019 NFL season, despite winning only two games through 10 weeks of the season.
+With the win, the Jets improved to 7-9 (2-4 against the AFC East) and finished tied for 8th place in the AFC with three other teams, the Broncos, the Raiders, and the Colts for the 2019 NFL season, despite winning only two games through 10 weeks of the season.
+As of 2025, this remains the Jets last road win against the Bills.
+This would also be the Jets final win in Highmark Stadium (then New Era Field).